hkpeaks/peaks-consolidation/README.md

 ## Open source
 Peaks framework is considering go open source in the intially stage if there are a demand for this framework.

+## Benchmarking
+PeaksBenchmark.xlsx documents some benchmarking results.
+For relevant script and data, please refer to https://github.com/financialclose/benchmarking

 ### Distinct Function

 Peaks's Command{Parameters}